OUIsolutions/.github/profile/README.md

 ## OUI Github

-OUI its a Brazilian company foccused on provide automation solutions for the industry. we create Robotic Process Automation (RPA) solutions, data extraction and data manipulation by using Artificial Intelligence, and operational intelligence solutions with state machines configurations.
+We are a  Brazilian company foccused on provide automation solutions for the industry. we create Robotic Process Automation (RPA) solutions, data extraction and data manipulation by using Artificial Intelligence, and operational intelligence solutions with state machines configurations.
 For making all these projects, we have developed a set of libs and tools